pytorch/botorch/docs/acquisition.md

 ![resampling_fixed](assets/EI_resampling_fixed.png)

-If the base samples are fixed, the problem of optimizing the acquisition function is deterministic, allowing for conventional quasi-second order methods to be used (e.g., `L-BFGS` or sequential least-squares programming `SLSQP`).
+If the base samples are fixed, the problem of optimizing the acquisition function is deterministic, allowing for conventional quasi-second order methods such as L-BFGS or sequential least-squares programming (SLSQP) to be used.
 These have faster convergence rates than first-order methods and can speed up acquisition function optimization significantly.